 As well as being a long-serving timber framer, Marc comes from a long line of master masons.
 He has the patience that comes with having a grown up daughter, two growing children and grandchildren.
-Marc and his family enjoy skiing, various sports, and soothing tones of the violin from daughter Olivia, a beginner-soon-to-be-master violinist.
+Marc and his family enjoy skiing, various sports, and soothing tones of the violin from daughter Olivia, a soon-to-be-master violinist.

 Mike's love of things old school and quirky is a thread that runs through his day to day life.
 From his choice of tools to his vehicles — his car has its engine backwards he's got a kick starter & points on the bike — he's not afraid to take a stand against the vagaries of fashion.

 The only member of the shop with a log-home building background and a Mr. Clean hairdo.
 Jake's steady hand, and carving skill is the force behind all of our timber engravings.
 He's also a pro at found form and putting the finishing touches on our mortise and tenon joints.
 When he's not swooning over his wife, daughter, and son, he and his dog Stewie often find themselves at the dry end of a fishing pole.